vasilakisfil/api_bomb/README.md

 ## Usage
 First you need to define the global settings.
 Usually in the global settings hash you just want to define the most common settings.
-Options can be overrided later, if needed, per path.

 ```ruby
 options = {